Ilya5627/LimeLang/README.md

 Lime was created to remove its main pain — verbosity.

 The compiler works as follows: lexer → parser (builds AST) → code generator (AST → LuaJIT code).
 The compiler is written in Python in order to use its library, lupa 2.8, which provides the ability to embed python functions in Lua code.
 In Lime, this is done in order to be able to import any python library without much loss of speed.

+### Briefly

+LIME is not a replacement for Python.
+This is the bridge that connects:

+The richness of the Python ecosystem

+⚡ The speed of LuaJIT and C

+🧠 Convenience of your own syntax

+Choosing the right tool for the task, you get the best of all worlds.

 ### Why is it interesting